An emboldened left, Trump acolytes and GOP conspiracy theorists — meet the probable House freshman class

 Looking toward next year, leaders of the Congressional Progressive Caucus are discussing how to organize their increased membership to secure wins from House Speaker Nancy Pelosi (D-Calif.).
 Democrats are expected to keep the majority in November.
 At the same time, some Republicans are privately fretting about their own lot, worried that the extremes of their party will drive them into extinction.

-“I hope these trends reverse, but I don’t see them reversing without very principled and strong leadership emerging from those who have the responsibility to step forward and say enough is enough,” said former Rep. Charles W. Boustany Jr. (R-La.), who said his former colleagues appear to be “cowed into silence” instead of pushing back on the direction the party is going.
+“I hope these trends reverse, but I don’t see them reversing without very principled and strong leadership emerging from those who have the responsibility to step forward and say enough is enough,” said former congressman Charles W. Boustany Jr. (R-La.), who said his onetime colleagues appear to be “cowed into silence” instead of pushing back on the direction the party is going.

 To be clear, the transition in each party is drastically different.
 For the Democrats, the move leftward is a matter of policy, as they debate how to expand the safety net to ensure that minorities and low-income people receive greater access to health care and other economic support while addressing climate change and racial injustice.
 The dynamic is similar to the tea party movement’s original bid to push the GOP to embrace conservative principles of smaller government and lower deficits, which the party has largely abandoned under Trump.